Stocks, bonds rally on U.S. jobs data; sterling jumps

 The April U.S. jobs data showed a solid 223,000 increase after a disappointing March, when hiring slowed sharply due partly to tough weather.
 The unemployment rate dropped to 5.4 percent in April, near a seven-year low.

 "It truly isolated the March miss as an anomaly.
-The labour market is back on track," said Phil Orlando, chief equity market strategist at Federated Investors Inc in New York.
+The labor market is back on track," said Phil Orlando, chief equity market strategist at Federated Investors Inc in New York.

 The April jobs figures put the Fed on track for a rate increase as early as September, a Reuters poll showed.
 But U.S. short-term interest-rate futures implied traders don't expect a Fed rate hike until December at the earliest, based on CME FedWatch.